0330 822 0505

 Using a broker can take all that complexity out as they guide you through the application and will know which lenders to approach if you have a low income, a low deposit or a bad credit score.
 Consequently, using a broker will often improve your chances of being approved.

-Our mortgage advisor matching service is free and there is no obligation to use the broker we connect you with.
-Call 0808 189 0463 or make an enquiry so we can put you in touch.
+Our mortgage advisor matching service is free, and you are not obligated to use the broker we connect you with.
+Call 0330 822 0505 or make an enquiry so we can connect you.

 FAQs

-£30k is on the lower end of the spectrum that lenders are happy to offer as a mortgage.
+£30k is on the lower end of the spectrum, and lenders are happy to offer it as a mortgage.
 Usually, the lowest they go is £25,000.
 Therefore, it could be better for you to access funding as a personal loan.
-It will attract different interest rates, though and you will need to meet different eligibility criteria.
-All those criteria vary depending on the lender who will consider applications on a case by case basis.
+It will attract different interest rates, though, and you will need to meet different eligibility criteria.
+All those criteria vary depending on the lender who will consider applications on a case-by-case basis.

 Ask A Quick Question